Menu

 Rosehips are one of the stars of Winter Foraging here in Maine for sure.
 There are so many ways to enjoy them, from simply drying them for tea, to turning them into cordials & jellies, but Rosehip Marmalade is always at the top of the list in this house!
 In this post, I will share my super-easy, 4-Ingredient, Pectin-Free recipe & you can see for yourself why!
 All you need is sugar, 5 oranges, 1 lemon, & rosehips!

-All roses & their hips are edible, with the smaller hips of wild brair-roses having the strongest flavor.
+All roses & their hips are edible, with the smaller hips of wild briar-roses having the strongest flavor.
 The flavor of rosehips is wonderfully enhanced & complimented by citrus, making them ideal for use in marmalade.
 The cleaning & preparing of rosehips for use in jelly or marmalade is a labor of love, but worth the effort for the benefits & flavor they provide.
-I personally find marmalade best crafted with the hips of the gorgeous, wild beach roses [Rosa rugosa] covering the coast here in midcoast Maine.
-They make enormous, cherry-tomato sized hips, which are much easier to clean & prepare.
-Again, any rosehips can be used for this recipe; I simply prefer to use the jumbo hips of Rosa rugosa myself.
-Late December - January, when the Cara Cara oranges arrive & citrus season is in full-swing, is THE time to make this treat.
+I personally find marmalade best crafted with the hips of the gorgeous, wild beach roses [Rosa rugosa] covering the coast here in mid-coast Maine.

 Picture